hodvak/inferno-tests/README.md

 3. move the file `tests.py` to this directory

 ## how to use ##
-1. open the terminal at the directory and wirte the following command:
+1. open the terminal at the directory and write the following command:
    ```bash
    python tests.py
    ```